Greece PM to name crisis cabinet, euro zone shudders

 "We have long stressed the need for a broad political consensus around measures to lift Greece out of this deep economic crisis.
 As such, we warmly welcome this news," the two EU leaders said in a joint statement.

-About 8,000 Communist party supporters marched past parliament on Thursday night, chanting "no more austerity".
+About 8,000 Communist party supporters marched past parliament Thursday night, chanting "no more austerity."

 Political tussles remain an issue.
 Sources say New Democracy leader Antonis Samaras nearly torpedoed the unity government agreement after Papademos demanded all parties enact a pledge to push through reforms agreed with Greece's international lenders.